 COVID-19 has shifted wellbeing from an often-intangible part of the employee value proposition to a central part of organisational resilience, operations and long-term strategic requirements.
 And while there’s much for all of us to still work out, one thing is clear: employees need support and guidance more than ever before.

-Across the globe, companies are considering how best to respond to the pandemic.
-In the UK, more than 70 per cent of private firms have furloughed staff, while jobless claims in the US spiked 1,000 per cent at the end of March.
+Across the globe, companies are still considering how best to respond to the pandemic.
+In the UK, more than 70 per cent of private firms have furloughed staff, while jobless claims in the US spiked 1,000 per cent at the end of March 2020.

-The pandemic has seen a large percentage of the workforce become full-time teachers, parents, cleaners and carers, as well asfull-time employees.
+The pandemic has seen a large percentage of the workforce become full-time teachers, parents, cleaners and carers, as well as full-time employees.
 This sudden shift in working patterns can induce feelings of social isolation and anxiety.
-The World Economic Forum predicts there will be a secondary pandemic of burnouts and stress-related absenteeism later this year.
+The World Economic Forum predicts there will be a secondary pandemic of burnouts and stress-related absenteeism.
 And The Global Wellness Institute predicts that mental health will be at the forefront of minds for the foreseeable future.

 However, we’re seeing positive implications too; teams across industries are successfully adopting remote working, technological change and embracing flexibility at unprecedented speed.
 And we’ve seen wonderfully ingenious examples of how organisations and individuals have responded to COVID-19.